Axiom Geomatics logo

 How Do we Fix this?

 When buying or selling a house, it is crucial that the buyer or seller has an understanding of any issues with the property and what the implications of these issues are.
-A Real Property Report may inform homeowners of these issues.
-Typically if these issues are discovered, we will have to apply for a relaxation to make the existing design legal.
-There will be an upcoming post dedicated to this topic.
+A Real Property Report may inform homeowners of these potential issues.
+Typically, if these issues are discovered, the homeowner have to apply for a relaxation to make the existing design legal non-conforming.

 At Axiom Geomatics, issues like this affect about 10% of the properties we survey.
-Because this is such a common problem, we can usually anticipate and warn our client about the risk even before the survey has been issued.
-Axiom Geomatics has produced many Real Property Reports and we enjoy helping homeowners become informed about issues such as these.
 An RPR will bring awareness to many situations that may exist with your property but it is really just the start of the conversation.
-We hope this article will cause you to have more discussions about land, and Real Property Reports, and if we can be part of that conversation we we welcome that opportunity.
+We hope this article will cause you to have more discussions about land, and Real Property Reports, and if we can be part of that conversation we welcome that opportunity.
+Please reach out to us if we have any questions, we are happy to help!